zplayads/PlayableAdsDemo-android/README-EN.md

 AD_UNIT_ID: An ID for a specific ad placement within your App, as generated for your Apps within your account on the ZPLAY Ads website.

-# 2 Imports ZPLAYAds SDK
+# 2 Import ZPLAYAds SDK
 Please follow the steps below to add the SDK.

 ## 2.1 Android Studio (recommend)